 About this Program

-This program will provide an overview of principles of MR Imaging physics and instrumentation, basics tissue characteristics, and parameters and trade-offs.
-This program was developed to provide you with a thorough overview of the MR techniques and options necessary to obtain high quality MR images
+This program will provide an overview of principles of MR Imaging physics and instrumentation, basic tissue characteristics, and parameters and trade-offs.
+This program was developed to provide you with a thorough overview of the MR techniques and options necessary to obtain high-quality MR images

 Agenda